 Pastoral Care is fundamental to fulfilling the School’s Aims, and permeates all aspects of the School structure.

+As one of Sheffield's leading secondary schools, pastoral care is one of our number one priorities.
 The Pastoral System facilitates this in the following ways:

 - The Form Tutor gets to know about 20-25 girls as individuals and helps to steer them through all the events and developments of School life.
 Year 7 tutors hand over to the tutors for Year 8 and Year 9, then to the tutor for the girl’s GCSE years.